protocol/launchpad/content/en/curriculum/pln/pl-projects.md

   - 1.31
   - 1.32
 ---
+# PLN 1.31

 ## The Projects

 Open Source Software is at the core of Protocol Labs.
-You can explore the repos here to get a sense of what the core technologies and repositories behind Protocol Labs are, how these projects operate.
+You can explore the repos here to get a sense of what the core technologies and repositories behind Protocol Labs are, and how these projects operate.

-For those who want to dive in deep, get started contributing to IPFS Projects, with these high-traffic repos
+For those who want to dive in deep, get started contributing to IPFS Projects, with these high-traffic repos.

 ## The Protocol Labs OSS Projects